 The W+F (Wow and Flutter) measurement function is selected by pressing the FUNCTION W+F key.
-It is only available in analog analyzer mode.

 The W+F function is used to measure wow and flutter (speed variations) in analog tape recorders and turntables.
 The W+F measurement supports the IEC (DIN), NAB, and JIS standards.